GaetanoGeck/meety/README.md

 Just follow the three steps below.

 ### Step 1/3: Install _Meety_

-- **If you have Python and PIP installed,** simply run one of the following commands in your shell:
+- **Preferred: If you have Python and PIP installed,** simply run one of the following commands in your shell:
 	- user only: `pip3 install --user meety`
 	- system-wide: `sudo pip3 install meety`
   You may have to take care that the path to the installation directory known to your system.

+  If the application doesn't run as expected, please consider updating the required packages via the _requirements.txt_ file in this repository: `pip install --upgrade -r requirements.txt`
 - **Alternatively download one of the bundles:**
     - Linux
 		- [Debian package](https://github.com/GaetanoGeck/meety/releases/download/v0.9.2/python3-meety_0.9.2-1_all.deb) (Ubuntu, ...):